 - Sourdough Pancakes

-PS – Having a super easy pantry meal that your family loves, like scrambled eggs and toast, is a crucial element of keeping a low grocery budget.
+PS – Having a super easy pantry meal that your family loves is a crucial element of keeping a low grocery budget.
 Learn more about how I keep my family fed for $330 a month in Grocery Budget Bootcamp!

 - 1-2 tsp coconut oil

 - 2 eggs

 - green onion, sliced (optional, but very good!)

 - Melt 1 tsp coconut oil in a skillet over medium-low heat.
 Hover your hand over the skillet.
 When your hand is about 1-2" away from the skillet and you feel the heat, your skillet is hot and ready.